 You can walk on the wall all the way from the clock tower to the other side of the San Diego neighborhood.
 If you have time and energy, I would recommend walking this whole section of the wall.
 If not, even a part of it is great to experience.

-Grab a Club Colombia beer from one of the vendors walking around and grab a seat on the wall and take in the stunning sunset!
+At sunset, grab a Club Colombia beer from one of the vendors walking around and grab a seat on the wall to take in the stunning sunset!

 Dinner At Carmen

-Enjoy Caribbean style cuisine that is bursting with delicious flavors set in an intimate setting.
+You will enjoy Caribbean style cuisine at Carmen that is bursting with delicious flavors set in an intimate setting.

 After dinner you can explore the beautiful buildings and plazas in the San Diego neighborhood at night or walk a little more of this section of the wall.